 Now that you have your main dish of the best Tourtiere recipe ever all set what will you be serving with it?
-Here are some of our family favourite side dishes that go great with Tourtiere and are perfect for any meal including Christmas Eve
+Here are some of our family favourite side dishes that go great with Tourtiere and are perfect for any meal including Christmas time

 - Gravy – Make your own or buy canned beef gravy to serve with your tourtiere.
-Gravy is a must, I don’t each gravy on any other meat, but it pairs perfectly with meat pie.
-But hey if you hate gravy there is always ketchup.
+Gravy is a must, I don’t eat gravy on any other meat, but it pairs perfectly with meat pie.
+But hey if you hate gravy, there is always ketchup.

 - Potatoes – This is the second must-have when it comes to Tourtiere.
 Personally, I think mashed potatoes are your best bet for a side dish with Tourtiere.
 The creamy texture is a perfect complement to the pork pie and you can use the gravy on the Tourtiere and the mashed potatoes.

 - Carrots – A staple side dish that everyone loves.
 Cooked carrots don’t have to be boring.
 Mix it up by trying Maple Glazed Carrots for a twist on a classic veggie.

 - Brussels Sprouts – Don’t forget to include your greens in your Tourtiere dinner.
 There are so many ways to enjoy Brussels Sprouts – roasted, steamed, grilled.
 Give these Maple Bacon Brussels Sprouts a try, because bacon makes everything better!